 The Rottweiler is more likely to develop a range of medical conditions than other dogs and so you should make sure when looking for pet insurance that these are covered by the insurance.
 In general, a good pet insurance policy will pay out for these kinds of unforeseen illnesses providing no symptoms showed before you bought the policy.

-Athritis and hip dysplasia are both common in older Rottweiler dogs.
-You should therefore look out for any discomfort that suggests your dog is not physically well, especially around the hip joint.
-Treatment depends on the severity but could involve lifestyle changes, surgery and physiotherapy for your dog.
+Athritis and hip dysplasia are both common in older Rottweiler dogs, but not usually in a puppy, which may prevent proper exercise.
+You should therefore look out for any discomfort during exercise that suggests your dog is not physically well, especially around the hip joint.
+A course of action depends on the severity but could involve lifestyle changes, surgery and physiotherapy for your dog.

-A Rottweiler is quite prone to tumours so you should watch out for anything unusual.
+A Rottweiler is quite prone to tumours so you should watch out for anything unusual, which you can do by visual inspection or during grooming.

 While a healthy and energetic dog the heart of a Rottweiler can also present issues later in life.